Monday, August 19, 2019

 "I think he's a gnome, Wade."

 "So are you Gerber's Elf with a Gun?
 Do elves Pokevole into gnomes?
 Doesn't matter, my sword has +3 poison because I haven't cleaned it in weeks!"
 Deadpool lunged, bringing the blade in an overhand swing towards the gnome.
-The gnome reached up casually with one hand, caught Deadpool's wrist, and flung him over his head.
+The gnome casually caught Deadpool's wrist with one hand, and flung him over his head.

 "I hope that was a clean needle," he said as he started to climb to his feet.